 - Completing an employer eligibility declaration for each potential apprentice;

 - Cranfield contacting the reviewer to arrange tripartite reviews;

 - Reviewing the apprentice's evidence on PebblePad and commenting as necessary;

 - Familiarisation of what was agreed in the Training Plan;

 - Familiarisation of the apprenticeship standard and the EPA plan.

 Regular reviews must be carried out throughout the apprenticeship to ensure that the apprentice is making progress and achieving what they are meant to be achieving.
 There are two types of review: one involves the reviewer and apprentice, and the other is a tripartite review which also includes the training provider.

 Meetings with the apprentice

-The meetings between the reviewer and the apprentice should be held regularly, at least once every 10 weeks, and are held so that the reviewer can discuss the apprentice's progress and how they are applying what they have learned in the workplace.
+The meetings between the reviewer and the apprentice should be held regularly, ideally around once a month, and are held so that the reviewer can discuss the apprentice's progress and how they are applying what they have learned in the workplace.
 To do this, the reviewer can review what the apprentice has uploaded into PebblePad as evidence.
 There is a facility in PebblePad for the them to leave comments.